EisenhornE/bounce-game/README.md

 # Bounce Game (Abandoned)

 This project is an abandoned game inspired by the classic mobile game called Bounce.
-It aims to recreate the simple and addictive gameplay of the original gam
+It aims to recreate the simple and addictive gameplay of the original game.

 ## Description